metio/terraform-provider-k8s/docs/data-sources/canaries_flanksource_com_topology_v1_manifest.md

 - `components` (Attributes List) (see [below for nested schema](#nestedatt--spec--components))
 - `configs` (Attributes List) Lookup and associate config items with this component (see [below for nested schema](#nestedatt--spec--configs))
-- `group_by` (Attributes) Specify the catalog tag (& optionally the tag selector) to groupthe topology. (see [below for nested schema](#nestedatt--spec--group_by))
+- `group_by` (Attributes) Specify the catalog tag (& optionally the tag selector) to group the topology. (see [below for nested schema](#nestedatt--spec--group_by))
-- `health_expr` (String) statusExpr allows defining a cel expression to evaluate the status of a componentbased on the summary.
+- `health_expr` (String) statusExpr allows defining a cel expression to evaluate the status of a component based on the summary.
 - `icon` (String)
 - `id` (Attributes) (see [below for nested schema](#nestedatt--spec--id))
 - `label` (String)
 - `owner` (String)
-- `properties` (Attributes List) Properties are created once the full component tree is created, property lookup functionscan return a map of coomponent name => properties to allow for bulk property lookupsbeing applied to multiple components in the tree (see [below for nested schema](#nestedatt--spec--properties))
+- `properties` (Attributes List) Properties are created once the full component tree is created, property lookup functions can return a map of coomponent name => properties to allow for bulk property lookups being applied to multiple components in the tree (see [below for nested schema](#nestedatt--spec--properties))
 - `push` (Attributes) Agent will push topology to specified path (see [below for nested schema](#nestedatt--spec--push))
 - `schedule` (String)
-- `status_expr` (String) statusExpr allows defining a cel expression to evaluate the status of a componentbased on the summary.
+- `status_expr` (String) statusExpr allows defining a cel expression to evaluate the status of a component based on the summary.
 - `text` (String)
 - `tooltip` (String)
 - `type` (String)